Dr. Ghourm's Forum

 For African-American men, the most common method of getting infected is having sex with other men, followed by injection drug use.
 Prevention, education and outreach efforts need to continue and increase within the African-American community.
 These efforts should include messages that stress the importance of participating in HIV counseling and testing programs, and the benefits of knowing your HIV status.

-Latinos are one of the fastest growing ethnic minorities in the United States, representing a variety of ethnic, social, economic and cultural backgrounds.
+Latinos and HIV and AIDSLatinos are one of the fastest growing ethnic minorities in the United States, representing a variety of ethnic, social, economic and cultural backgrounds.
 At nearly 30 million people, Latinos represent approximately 12 percent of the total population.
 However, they account for nearly 20 percent of all new AIDS cases reported through June of 1999.
 The Latino community is disproportionately affected and impacted by the AIDS epidemic.

 For Latino men, the most common method of getting infected is having sex with other men, followed by injection drug use.
 Injection drug use and heterosexual contact with men are the major ways Latinas become infected.